 FEP is located approximately 3km south-east of the town of Cowdenbeath in Fife.
-The area surrounding the plant is predominantly farmland, with small populations totalling approximately 155,000 surrounding the plant within a 10km radius (refer Figure 3: Radial 5km and 10km demarcation from FEP).
+The area surrounding the plant is predominantly farmland, with small populations totalling approximately 155,000 surrounding the plant within a 10km radius (refer Figure 1: Radial 5km and 10km demarcation from FEP).

 Air quality is classified as 'good' in the areas surrounding Mossmorran (4).
-The review of all other local developments did not identified any locations where there may be a risk of the air quality objectives being exceeded and so no additional air quality assessment was recommended (1).
+The review of all other local developments did not identify any locations where there may be a risk of the air quality objectives being exceeded and so no additional air quality assessment was recommended (1).

 The primary contributors to air quality impacts in Fife are from transport (1) (4).
 There are several key transport motorways transgressing the area including the M90, A92 and A91, as well as busy residential areas that may experience congestion or high variation in traffic flows.
-Other industrial contributors include the dockyards (Rosyth), Arms Firm (Glenrothes), waste incineration (Dundee), opencast mining (Kelty, Crossgates) and the Grangemouth Complex comprising of refining, chemical, pharmaceutical, cement and wood treatment facilities.
-Other contributory sources include flights (flight paths recently changed increasing air traffic in the area), railways, ports, poultry farms, commercial sources (e.g. biomass combustion, solid fuel burning), domestic (heating, burning etc.) and fugitive sources such as construction and agricultural emissions.
+Other industrial contributors include the dockyards (Rosyth), Arms Firm (Glenrothes), waste incineration (Dundee), opencast mining (Kelty, Crossgates) and the Grangemouth Complex comprising of refining, chemical, pharmaceutical , cement and wood treatment facilities.
+Other contributory sources include flights, railways, ports, poultry farms, commercial sources (e.g. biomass combustion, solid fuel burning), domestic (heating, burning etc.) and fugitive sources such as construction and agricultural emissions.

-Figure 3: Radial 5km and 10km demarcation from FEP
+Figure 1: Radial 5km and 10km demarcation from FEP